Skip to main content

 Frequently Asked Questions

-- Cast-iron soil stacks on pre-1930 Woolwich Victorian terraces typically have corroded joints by renovation time because the cast iron is more than 100 years old.
+Cast-iron soil stacks on pre-1930 Woolwich Victorian terraces typically have corroded joints by renovation time because the cast iron is more than 100 years old.
 The vertical pipe carries bathroom waste, the toilet, and any kitchen waste below into the underground drain.
 Over the decades the joints between sections oxidise as moisture and air react with the iron, and rust stains running down the back wall are the visible symptom.
 Once the rust reaches through the pipe wall, leaks follow.
-Replacement with modern PVC during the bathroom renovation costs £700-£1,200 for the rear elevation section and saves a future emergency call-out.
+Replacing it with modern PVC during the bathroom renovation saves a future emergency call-out.
 Doing it while the bathroom wall is already open avoids a second period of disruption.

-- Yes for major works above the lease's threshold (typically £250 per leaseholder per year, but check the specific lease terms).
+Yes for major works above the lease's threshold (check the specific lease terms).
 Section 20 of the Landlord and Tenant Act 1985 requires the freeholder to consult leaseholders before commissioning major works.
 For a leaseholder commissioning their own bathroom renovation in a leasehold flat, the freeholder's consent is usually required (typically termed 'Licence to Alter') rather than Section 20 itself, but the building manager and freeholder should be notified.
-We coordinate with the building manager and provide the documentation needed.
-Cost of any Licence to Alter fee is typically £200-£500 and we factor it into the project quote.
+We coordinate with the building manager and provide the documentation needed, and we factor any Licence to Alter fee into the project quote.

-- Three reasons.
-First, we know SE18 — Victorian terrace cast-iron soil stacks, Royal Arsenal leasehold flats and Section 20 process, the Article 4 directions near the barracks, the Thames flood zones.
+Three reasons.
+First, we know SE18: Victorian terrace cast-iron soil stacks, Royal Arsenal leasehold flats and the Section 20 process, the Article 4 directions near the barracks, the Thames flood zones.
 Second, full accreditation: NICEIC for electrical (BS 7671 Part 7-701), Gas Safe registered for boiler work, FENSA for any glazing changes, G3 certified for unvented hot water (BS 7593), and Building Control sign-off included.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Woolwich Bathroom Fitting